GrantWoollon2/CDR_API/README.md

 Takes 2 input dates, a caller_id, an integer n rows and an optional type.
 Finds and returns records matching the caller_id within the time period of the dates if they are within 31 days of each other.
 Does not return more records than the input n rows.
 Additionally filters by type if it is included.

 ## Future Considerations
+With more time I would have tried connecting to an Azure SQL database rather than a local one, as well as the putting the ASP.NET application as a whole on Azure.

 ## Important Files
 Controllers/CallController.cs: